sbukola058-prog/live-chat/README.md

         updateTimerDisplay();
         if (timeLeft <= 0) {
           clearInterval(countdownTimer);
           alert("⏰ TIME IS UP!
-You failed to reply with at least 10 characters within 2 minutes.");
+You failed to reply within 2 minutes.");
           logout();
         }
       }, 1000);